 If you have been injured in or involved in a Tampa, FL motorcycle accident, you are likely pondering whether you need legal representation in the matter.
 The answer for most people will be simple, it is a good idea to at least consult with a local attorney if you have been in a motorcycle collision.
 There will be some cases that may not warrant representation, including cases in which you were at fault in a motorcycle collision that did not involve another vehicle or a pedestrian, and you suffered only minor injuries.
-However, a Florida motorcycle accident that results from a road pothole, poor signage, a traffic light malfunction, or the actions of an inebriated driver, should warrant a call to the reliable attorneys from the Hunter Law Group.
+However, a Florida motorcycle accident that results from a road pothole, poor signage, a traffic light malfunction, or the actions of an inebriated driver, should warrant a call to the reliable attorneys from Hunter Law.

 Its lack of a passenger cab, safety restraints and additional safety features, differentiate a motorcycle from a car or a pickup truck on an almost cellular level.
 The differences in structure and body also increase the potential for fatal accidents; for example, information made available by the IIHS indicates that 445 motorcycle riders died in Florida crashes in 2014 whereas 399 pickup truck occupants died in road collisions in the same year.